Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   </figure> <br>

-  <p> <em> Note why census tracts newer than 2019 must be chosen: the boundaries of census tracts, block groups, and blocks can and do change between decades.
-Tract boundaries may be shifted, split to create new tracts or merged to fuse tracts: this is done to reflect changes in population and urban development.   </em> </p> <br>
+  <p> <em> It is important to select census tracts from 2019 or later, as the boundaries of census tracts, block groups, and blocks can and do change between decades.
+Tract boundaries may be adjusted, split to create new tracts, or merged to form larger tracts in order to reflect shifts in population and urban development.   </em> </p> <br>

-  <p> Hit submit to go to the census tract download page.
-Unfortunately, every census tract in Missouri must be downloaded.
-Extract the zip file at the download location and add the shapefile into ArcGIS Pro or other GIS software of choice.
-To have a visual overlay of Boone County's location in Missouri, download the Missouri counties file from the same web interface or quickly add it from the ArcGIS Living Atlas. </p> <br>
+  <p> Once the selections have been made, "Submit" should be clicked to go to the census tract download page.
+Unfortunately, all census tracts in Missouri must be downloaded.
+After downloading the zip file, it should be extracted at the designated location, and the shapefile can then be added to ArcGIS Pro or any other GIS software of choice.
+To provide a visual overlay of Boone County’s location within Missouri, the Missouri counties shapefile can be downloaded from the same web interface or quickly added from the ArcGIS Living Atlas. </p> <br>

   <h3> Finding GIS Boundary FIles at the Census Tract Level with the US Census FTP </h3> <br>

-  <p> The File Transfer Protocol (FTP) archive is another way of obtaining census boundary files.
-It can be faster to use than the web interface, though it is more technical in nature.
-Go back to the main webpage of the TIGER files site and select “ftp archive” (Figure 7).  </p> <br>
+  <p> The File Transfer Protocol (FTP) archive is another method for obtaining census boundary files.
+While it can be faster than the web interface, it is more technical in nature.
+To use the FTP archive, return to the main webpage of the TIGER files site and select "FTP archive" (Figure 7).  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/53tUw8O.jpeg" alt="US Census Tiger Line FTP" style="width:100%;max-width:625px">
   <figcaption> Figure 7.
 Using the Census TIGER Lines FTP  </figcaption>
   </figure> <br>

-  <p> Since census tracts are needed, a directory that reflects that name must be found.
-Scrolling down, there is the “TRACT/” folder, select that.
-This leads to a list of zip files, all of which are headed by “tl_2023_xx_tract.zip”.
-The number represented by the “xx” is the states' Federal Information Processing Standards (FIPS) code.
-The census bureau uses these codes to give each geographic entity a completely unique identifier – the FIPS codes become longer for smaller, higher scale geographic entities such as census blocks (which is why having a dataset file with the GEOID field was important).
-The FCC provides a FIPS code lookup guide <a href="https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt"> here</a>.
-Looking at the FCC guide, the FIPS code for Missouri is 29, so that is the appropriate zip file to download.
-On the FTP site, click on "tl_2023_29_tract.zip" to download it.   </p> <br>
+  <p> Since census tracts are needed, a directory reflecting that name must be located.
+Scrolling down, the "TRACT/" folder should be selected.
+This will lead to a list of zip files, each beginning with "tl_2023_xx_tract.zip."
+The "xx" represents the state's Federal Information Processing Standards (FIPS) code.
+These codes are used by the Census Bureau to assign a unique identifier to each geographic entity.
+The FIPS codes become longer for smaller, higher-scale geographic units, such as census blocks, which is why having a dataset file with the GEOID field was important.
+A FIPS code lookup guide is provided by the FCC <a href="https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt"> here</a>.
+According to the guide, the FIPS code for Missouri is 29, so the zip file corresponding to that code should be downloaded.
+On the FTP site, "tl_2023_29_tract.zip" should be clicked to initiate the download. </p> <br>

   <h3> Processing the US Census Tract Dataset to make it Compatible with GIS </h3> <br>

-  <p> Open the census dataset spreadsheet that was downloaded earlier.
-It should look something like Figure 8 below.
-Notice that there are two headers, where the second acts as metadata for the first.
-Additionally, it has a GEOID field, which is necessary for joining it to the census tract boundaries. </p> <br>
+  <p> The census dataset spreadsheet that was downloaded earlier should be opened.
+It should resemble Figure 8 below.
+Note that there are two header rows, with the second serving as metadata for the first.
+Additionally, a GEOID field is present, which is essential for joining the dataset to the census tract boundaries. </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/uHZOpz7.jpeg" alt="US Census Data Raw" style="width:100%;max-width:625px">
   <figcaption> Figure 8.
 The Raw Census Dataset  </figcaption>
   </figure> <br>

-<p> The second header needs to be deleted, though before doing so, be sure to rename the columns in the first header.
-In Figure 9 below, several of the columns in the main header were renamed.   </p> <br>
+<p> The second header should be deleted; however, before doing so, the columns in the first header must be renamed.
+In Figure 9 below, several columns in the main header have been renamed. </p> <br>